 Although the information found in this handbook is detailed and specific on many topics, the handbook is not intended to be all-encompassing so as to cover every situation and circumstance that may arise during any school day, or school year.
 This handbook does not create a "contract."
 The administration reserves the right to make decisions and make rule revisions at any time to implement the educational program and to assure the well being of all students.
 The administration will be responsible for interpreting the rules contained in the handbook.
 Should a situation or circumstance arise that is not specifically covered in this handbook, the administration will make a decision based upon all applicable School District policies, and state and federal statutes and regulations.
 The information provided in this book is subject to change without notice.
+For an update on any LPS policies please go to our website www.lps.org.
 As we saw during the 2020-2021 school year, revisions in plans, procedure and protocols may need to be made for health (e.g., COVID) and other reasons.
 If you have any questions or concerns, please feel free to call 436-1000 or the individual department phone number listed at the beginning of each section.